-The amount of time required to look after a beehive can vary a lot, depending on your management style.
-Some beekeepers like to inspect every bee and also find the queen every time.
-Others won’t be so thorough.
+The time required to look after a beehive can vary greatly, depending on your management style.
+Some beekeepers like to inspect every frame and find the queen every visit.
+Others consider this practice unnecessary and unsettling for the bees.

 Will my bees run out of food sources with too many hives?

-It is extremely unlikely that your bee colonies will deplete all available pollen and nectar resources in your area.
-Forager bees are very effective at locating food sources 2-3 miles from the hive.
-A quick check of a map will probably reveal many flower sources within that radius.
+Your bee colonies are unlikely to exhaust all local pollen and nectar resources.
+Forager bees can find food sources 2-3 miles from the hive.
+Most locations will have many flower sources within that range.

 Did you know?
 A 3-mile radius will provide a bee colony with over 12,000 acres of available land to find food.